Sanket-H-Khandelwal/Sanket-H-Khandelwal/README.md

 ### Hi, I'm Sanket 👋

-I'm recently worked as a Data Engineer at Bose Corporation.
+I recently worked as a Data Engineer at Bose Corporation.

 I am passionate about problem-solving using programming languages like Python, R, and SQL.
 I like analyzing data to deliver actionable insights that transform business processes.